Today's Articles

 Norma Miller was born in Harlem, New York, to her mother, Alma, and father, Norman, a soldier from Bridgetown, Barbados.
 She was named after her father, who died from pneumonia a month before her birth.
 She had an older sister, Dot.
 Young Miller took dance lessons from a young age.
 During the Great Depression, Miller and her family moved to an apartment near the Savoy Ballroom.

-She was hired in 1934 at age 15, the youngest member of the group.
+She was hired in 1934 at age 15, the group's youngest member.
 In 1935, the troupe won the Harvest Moon Ball contest and then went on a 7-month European tour that began in the U.S. with headliner Ethel Waters.
-In California, the group appeared in the 1936 movie A Day at the Races.
+The group appeared in the 1936 movie A Day at the Races in California.
 After the tour, Miller was hospitalized for fatigue.
 Miller rejoined the group in 1938.
 For a second time, the group performed at the Harvest Moon Ball, hosted by Ed Sullivan.
 Miller and her partner placed in the top 3, and Sullivan invited them to perform on Toast of the Town (later called The Ed Sullivan Show).

 They appeared in the 1941 movie Hellzapoppin', where Miller played a dancing cook.
 When they returned from filming, the group went to Rio de Janeiro to perform for ten months because of the start of World War II.
 She left Whitey's Lindy Hoppers in 1942 to produce and attend dance school.
 She took classes based on the techniques of Martha Graham, Hanya Holm, Doris Humphrey, and Charles Weidman.
 She toured Canada and the United States and lived in Los Angeles before returning to New York in 1946.
 From 1952 to 1968, Miller directed and toured with the Norma Miller Dancers and Norma Miller and Her Jazzmen, including Frankie Manning's son Chazz Young and her long-time partner Billy Ricker.
 In 1954, her group toured nationally with the Count Basie show.
 She and Cab Calloway introduced their comedy skit, Romeo and Juliet while performing in Miami Beach, where she lived until 1959.
 In 1972, Miller traveled to Vietnam on a solo comedy tour.

-In 2018, Miller appeared at the Herrang Dance Camp in Sweden, an annual gathering since the 1980s of Lindy Hop lovers from around the world.
+In 2018, Miller appeared at the Herrang Dance Camp in Sweden, an annual gathering of Lindy Hop lovers worldwide since the 1980s.
 Norma Miller died on May 5, 2019, at her home in Fort Myers, Fla.
 She was 99.

 To Become a Dancer